dlsniper/TreeBundle/README.md

     ]
 ```

-* The optional *toggle* parameter is an hook to perform any needed action when a node is clicked.
+* The optional *toggle* parameter is an hook to perform any further needed action when a node is clicked.
-* More info on setup available on Treeview's [GitHub](http://github.com/jzaefferer/jquery-treeview)
+* More info on setup available on Treeview's [GitHub](http://github.com/jzaefferer/jquery-treeview).

 ## Example